codeonlyjs/website/content/guide/routerDetails.md

 ```

 Now any URL's received from the browser will have the `/myapp` prefix removed
-and URL's generated by your app will have the `/myapp` prefix added.
+and URL's generated by your app will have the `/myapp` prefix prepended.

-In otherwords, an external URL of `/myapp/about` would appear to you application
+In otherwords, an external URL of `/myapp/about` would appear to your application
 (and the router) as `/about`.

 The `UrlMapper` can also be used for hashed URL paths.
 This can be used when